chrislee90/Dream_Team/README.md

 # Dream Team

-An android app to create and manage 5-a-side, 8-a-side and regular football teams with a simple and intuitive user interface.
+An android app to create and manage 5-a-side, 8-a-side and regular football matches with a simple and intuitive user interface.

 ## Built With